Urinary Incontinence Treatment: More Exercise and Biofeedback

 - With biofeedback, the patient knows that he or she is strengthening the pelvic muscles that need rehabilitation.
 The benefit of biofeedback therapy is that it provides minute-by-minute feedback on the quality and intensity of one's pelvic floor contraction.

-- Studies on biofeedback combined with pelvic floor exercises show a 54% to 87% improvement with incontinence.
+- Studies on biofeedback combined with pelvic floor exercises show a 54%-87% improvement with incontinence.
 Biofeedback also has been used successfully in the treatment of men with urge incontinence and intermittent stress incontinence after prostate surgery.

 - Medical studies have demonstrated significant improvement in urinary incontinence in women with neurologic disease and in the older population when a combination of biofeedback and bladder training is used.